 Possible withdrawal symptoms associated with paroxetine include sleep disturbances, intense dreams, anxiety and irritability.
 Withdrawal symptoms are less likely if the medication is reduced slowly.

 For children and young people with PTSD, trauma-focused CBT is usually recommended.

-This will normally involve a course of 8-12 sessions that have been adapted to suit the child’s age, circumstances and level of development.
-Where appropriate, treatment will include consulting with and involving the child's family.
+This normally involves a course of 8-12 sessions that have been adapted to suit the child’s age, circumstances and level of development.
+Where appropriate, treatment includes consulting with and involving the child's family.

-Treatment with medication is not usually recommended for children and young people with PTSD.
+Treatment with medication isn't usually recommended for children and young people with PTSD.